InsightDataScience/github-tutorial/README.md

 ### Repository

-A tree structure containing many branches.
+A repository refers to a tree structure that contains many branches.
 Each branch represents a different state of the code.

 Branches can be formed at any commit, and two branches can be merged together by summing their changes (assuming there are no conflicts).